remarkablecloud/sync-dns-to-bunnycdn/README.md

 # BunnyCDN DNS Sync Tool

 ## Description
-This script is a DNS tool designed to synchronize zones and DNS records from a local DNS server to BunnyCDN DNS Service.
-It allows you to easily manage and update your DNS records on BunnyCDN by leveraging AXFR zone transfer from your source DNS server.
+This script is a DNS tool that synchronizes zones and DNS records from a local DNS server to BunnyCDN DNS Service.
+It lets you easily manage and update your DNS records on BunnyCDN by leveraging AXFR zone transfer from your source DNS server.

 ## Version
 1.0